Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Leonardo.

-Note!
-Super premium food is fully fortified, contains taurine and essential minerals.
-The composition of the premium line products must be carefully studied, since not all feeds are completely fortified.
+Pay attention!
+Super premium food is fully fortified and contains taurine and essential minerals.
+The composition of premium line products must be carefully studied, since not all foods are fully fortified.

 Holistic class food

-Holistic class is considered the highest quality.
-According to the manufacturers, holistic class food is made only from natural products.
-Simply put, for a fairly solid price, you get pet food made from the same products as you buy yourself.
+The holistic class is considered the highest quality.
+According to the manufacturers, holistic food is made only from natural products.
+Simply put, for a fairly reasonable price, you get pet food made from the same products that you buy for yourself.

-The only disadvantage of holistic class feed is the high price and low prevalence.
-Such products are rarely sold in pet stores and the owner has to buy food on order.
+The only disadvantage of holistic class feeds is the high price and low availability.
+Such products are rarely sold in pet stores and the owner has to buy food to order.

 • Holistic.